MB2 Motorsports: Car No. 39 history

-In addition to his 16 race schedule in the 01 shared with Mark Martin, Regan Smith was set to make his Nextel Cup debut at the 2007 Daytona 500 in a fourth Ginn Racing car, with Ginn Resorts sponsoring.
-The car was numbered 39 due to the 36 being taken by Bill Davis Racing and Jeremy Mayfield.
+In addition to his 16-race schedule in the No. 01 shared with Mark Martin, Regan Smith was set to make his Nextel Cup debut at the 2007 Daytona 500 in a fourth Ginn Racing car, with Ginn Resorts sponsoring.
+The car was numbered 39 due to the No. 36 being taken by Bill Davis Racing and Jeremy Mayfield.
 In his debut, Smith qualified 26th, which earned him a 12th starting position in the 2nd Gatorade 150 duel race.
-He finished 19th of 30 cars, and seventh out of the 13 drivers who needed to race their way into the 500, which was not enough to get him into the race.
+He finished 19th of 30 cars, and 7th out of the 13 drivers who needed to race their way into the 500, which was not enough to get him into the race.
 The No. 39 was on the Fontana entry list the next week, but was withdrawn.
-Smith would make his Cup debut in the 01 at Bristol Motor Speedway.
+Smith would make his Cup debut in the No. 01 at Bristol Motor Speedway.